-- establishing a stringent governance structure for setting goals - observing both financial and non-financial criteria in performance assessment - making fixed salaries the main remuneration component.
+- · establishing a stringent governance structure for setting goals - observing both financial and non-financial criteria in performance assessment - making fixed salaries the main remuneration component.

-The policy reflects GBI's objectives for good corporate governance and meets the requirements as laid down in DNB's Guidelines on Controlled Remuneration Policy and the Dutch Banking Code, except for one item which has been neutralized by applying the proportionality principle.
-GBI will not meet the bonus share part of the guidelines, because employees and management of GBI are not rewarded with shares or options in the share capital of the parent bank as this would be against the parent bank policy.
+The policy reflects GBI's objectives for good corporate governance and meets the requirements as laid down in DNB's Guidelines on Controlled Remuneration Policy and the Dutch Banking Code, except for one item, which has been neutralized by applying the proportionality principle.
+GBI will not meet the bonus share part of the guidelines, because employees of GBI are not rewarded with shares of GBI, and the additional administration requirements are not comparable to the aggregate amount and level of variable remuneration distributed by the Bank.